Corey Dickerson

-McKenzie Corey Dickerson (born May 22, 1989) is an American professional baseball outfielder for the Washington Nationals of Major League Baseball (MLB).
-He has played in MLB for the Colorado Rockies (2013–2015), Tampa Bay Rays (2016–2017), Pittsburgh Pirates (2018–2019), Philadelphia Phillies (2019), Miami Marlins (2020–2021), Toronto Blue Jays (2021) and St. Louis Cardinals (2022).
+McKenzie Corey Dickerson (born May 22, 1989) is an American former professional baseball left fielder.
+He played in Major League Baseball (MLB) for the Colorado Rockies (2013–2015), Tampa Bay Rays (2016–2017), Pittsburgh Pirates (2018–2019), Philadelphia Phillies (2019), Miami Marlins (2020–2021), Toronto Blue Jays (2021), St. Louis Cardinals (2022) and Washington Nationals (2023).

 The Rockies selected Dickerson in the eighth round of the 2010 Major League Baseball draft, and he made his MLB debut in 2013.
-Dickerson was an MLB All-Star in 2017, and won a Gold Glove Award in 2018.
+Dickerson was an MLB All-Star in 2017 and won a Gold Glove Award in 2018.
+The Nationals released him in August 2023, and he officially retired in 2024, becoming the coach at Jackson Academy earlier that year.

 Amateur career

-Dickerson was born in McComb, Mississippi, (population 13,000) and raised in Brookhaven, Mississippi.
-He attended Brookhaven Academy (with a student body of 400) in Brookhaven, where he played baseball and also starred in football and basketball.
+Dickerson was born in McComb, Mississippi and raised in Brookhaven, Mississippi.
+He attended Brookhaven Academy in Brookhaven, where he played baseball and also starred in football and basketball.
 In his junior year, he injured his shoulder at a baseball camp, forcing him to move from shortstop to the outfield in baseball, and from quarterback to wide receiver in football.
 Dickerson holds the State Private School Association career and single-season records for home runs, with 45 over four seasons, and 15 his senior year.
 Also, his single-season .591 batting average and 55 runs batted in (RBIs) are both Brookhaven Academy records.

-Dickerson later enrolled at Meridian Community College in Meridian, Mississippi, on a full baseball scholarship, where he played center field and was the leadoff hitter for the school's baseball team.
+Dickerson then enrolled at Meridian Community College in Meridian, Mississippi on a full baseball scholarship, where he played center field and was the leadoff hitter for the school's baseball team.
 During his freshman season at Meridian, Dickerson hit .459 with 21 home runs.